In the beginning…

 Do not be fooled by the artist’s name, Schaafhausen.
 It is indeed German; however, the artist was born in Samoa.
 She is Samoan.

 The colonial occupation of Samoa by Germany, under Wilhelm Solf, began officially on 1 March 1900, concluding in 1914 when the New Zealand government decided they would take over.
-Numerous merchants arrived in Samoa prior to the actual annexation of Samoa by Germany.
-This period of history led to a real time ‘miscegenation’ and cultural exchanges.
+Numerous merchants arrived in Samoa before the actual annexation of Samoa by Germany.
+This period of history led to a real-time ‘miscegenation’ and cultural exchanges.
 Like me, Olga Krause, Paula Schaafhausen bears the evidence of Germany’s presence there, generations on from the actual occupation.
 German Samoa was a real ‘thing’.
-So already a psychological and social ebbing of Tagaloa had begun.
-Europe, the United States, and the long arm of the Empire via the New Zealand government, had all set their feet upon the rocks first created by Tagaloa.
-And Tagaloa had long gone from daily conversation and memory since Christianity (via the London Missionary Society) crashed like a violent tidal wave swallowing up the land in 1830.
+So already, a psychological and social ebbing of Tagaloa had begun.
+Europe, the United States, and the long arm of the Empire via the New Zealand government had all set their feet upon the rocks first created by Tagaloa.
+And Tagaloa had long gone from daily conversation, and memory since Christianity (via the London Missionary Society) crashed like a violent tidal wave swallowing up the land in 1830.

-The waves of people and influence and the outside eroding what existed in and around the islands of the Pacific began prior to global warming.
+The waves of people and influence and the outside eroding what existed in and around the islands of the Pacific began before global warming.

 Coconut and Sand – Not Rock or Wood

 Ebbing Tagaoloa comprises a series of Tagaloa sculptures.
-Each one is crafted by hand using the ubiquitous Samoan fanuʻu (coconut oil) which solidifies when cold.
-Mixed into each of the god forms is local sands from the beaches near each exhibition venue that has presented the sculptures.
+Each one is crafted by hand using the ubiquitous Samoan fanuʻu (coconut oil), solidifying when cold.
+Mixed into each god form are local sands from the beaches near each exhibition venue that has presented the sculptures.
 Schaafhausen collected sand, stones, plastic detritus to aid in the physical formation of her Tagaloa.
-So the specificity of location is part of the work and a form of acknowledging that Tagaloa is not absent but present in the form of sand – animistic in the sense that whatever is made with the hands of the artist is imbued with an olaga (life).
+So the specificity of location is part of the work and a form of acknowledging that Tagaloa is not absent but present in the form of sand – animistic in the sense that whatever is made with the artist's hands is imbued with an olaga (life).

 Gallery-goers still navigate their steps carefully out of reverence for an artwork in a gallery.
 But Schaafhausen’s intention is to liberate the Tagaloa from the signification of ‘museum object’.
-Like all indigenous arts, and most measina (treasures) in Oceanic and Polynesian tradition, they were not created to be separated from humanity and human touch.
-Here, Schaafhausen directly critiques Western museological and anthropological practices: The enclosure and display of carved Atua, textiles etc create an unnatural separation from the people and their own material culture.
+Like all indigenous arts and most measina (treasures) in Oceanic and Polynesian tradition, they were not created to be separated from humanity and human touch.
+Here, Schaafhausen directly critiques Western museological and anthropological practices: The enclosure and display of carved Atua, textiles, etc., create an unnatural separation from the people and their own material culture.
 What underlies the use of a vitrine is the culture of plundering by voyagers and ‘explorers’.
 The irony is no laughing matter.
-It is one that makes the salt water of Tagaloa’s ocean seep through the eyes of his created worm-peoples at natural history museums and the like.
+It makes the saltwater of Tagaloa’s ocean seep through the eyes of his created worm-peoples at natural history museums and the like.

-Schaafhausen’s Tagaloa are not made of wood, like the early sculptures, nor are they made of stone, marble, or even metal.
-The artist has selected an unstable media.
-Even the woollen Tangaroa that were made by Ani O’Neill, from the 1994 exhibition Bottled Ocean , were permanent.
+Schaafhausen’s Tagaloas are not made of wood, like the early sculptures, nor are they made of stone, marble, or even metal.
+The artist has selected unstable media.
+Even the woolen Tangaroa made by Ani O’Neill, from the 1994 exhibition Bottled Ocean , were permanent.
 But not Schaafhausen’s coconut oil– and sand-formed gods.
-Vulnerable and placed lower than the angels, they sit in a gallery that is warm.
+Vulnerable and placed lower than the angels, they sit in a warm gallery.
 Their slow melt and demise will leave them unrecognizable as proud Atua; they will become mere puddles of oil, sand, and beach-combed trash.
 Their gradual morphing will eventuate in a physical absence in the gallery space.
 Schaafhausen’s powerful final olfactory statement is like a punch in the nose.
 And Tagaloa’s voice will be shouting, “Wake up and smell the coconut!” as you turn your back to leave the gallery and their remnants behind.

 There are numerous versions of this story, and I have chosen the one which starts with Tagaloa and the first rock, Manu’atele.
 I have truncated it because the various aspects of Tagaloa’s creation are too numerous to enter into.

-Samoan traditional house which is a central part of the traditional matai system.
+Samoan traditional house is a central part of the traditional matai system.
 Matai meet in a fale tele (formal meeting house) in a similar oval formation.
-This is a relational spatial arrangement extensively written about by Dr Albert Refiti, an architect and academic based in Aotearoa New Zealand.
+This is a relational spatial arrangement extensively written about by Dr. Albert Refiti, an architect and academic based in Aotearoa New Zealand.